EnviDat/websnap/README.md

 #### Other Sections (one per API URL endpoint)

-- _Each API JSON file that will be downloaded requires its **own config section!**_
+- _Each file retrieved from an API requires its **own config section!**_
-- The section name be anything, it is suggested to have a name that relates to the downloaded file.
+- The section name be anything, it is suggested to have a name that relates to the copied file.

 Example S3 config section configuration with key prefix: